Last updated September 1, 2023

 I do love having a contactless card, which is the standard in Europe but not in backwards America which is very behind the advanced credit-card times.
 And I use my card wherever possible instead of cash to rack up those credit card points, which I then redeem for even more travel!

-Some countries have a more cash-based system than others – I use cash for almost everything in Greece, but I honestly don’t even bother going to the ATM in the UK because I use my card for absolutely everything.
+Some countries have a more cash-based system than others – I use cash for about half my purchases in Croatia, but I honestly don’t even bother going to the ATM in the UK because I use my card for absolutely everything.

 Digital Nomad Health Insurance

 Big shout-out to all my fellow Americans here – you will almost certainly find healthcare and health insurance abroad vastly simpler, wildly cheaper, and infinitely more sane than at home.
 Seriously, it’s a huge relief and also really makes you realize how insane the US system (“system” really lol) is.